MedSpa Market Pro logoGet Free Audit

 • Market the outcome, not the mechanism: Your messaging should focus on "a medically supervised path to lasting weight loss" rather than "semaglutide injections available."

-Primary KPI: Track program enrollment rate, average revenue per patient, and 3-month retention rate.
+Conversion signal: Track program enrollment rate, average revenue per patient, and 3-month retention rate.
 Programs should retain 70%+ of patients through the full enrollment period.

-Pro Tip: Practices that market a "program" retain patients 2 to 3 times longer than those selling per-visit injections.
+Clinic-tested tip: Practices that market a "program" retain patients 2 to 3 times longer than those selling per-visit injections.
 A patient paying $399/month for a 6-month program generates $2,394 in revenue.
 The same patient buying single injections at $300 each typically completes 2 to 3 visits before dropping off, generating $600 to $900 total.
 Program framing is a revenue multiplier.

 5. Before/After Transformation Content with HIPAA-Compliant Consent Workflows